-To prevent displacement, materials used for fire-stopping should be reinforced with, or supported by, non-combustible materials where the unsupported span is more than

-100mm and where non-rigid materials are used.
-However this is not necessary where it has been shown by test that the materials are satisfactory within their field of application.
+To prevent displacement, products used for fire-stopping should be reinforced with, or supported by, products which achieve European Classification A1 or A2 where the unsupported span is more than 100mm and where non-rigid products are used.
+However this is not necessary where it has been shown by test that the products are satisfactory within their field of application.